 Despite the small sample sizes in the Eastern Zone fixed-site surveys and observer program, the trends in the undersize lobsters support those observed in other data sets.
 Both programs have shown a dramatic decrease in catch rates of lobsters less than approximately 150mm through to 2018/19.
 This change is highlighted in Figure 23 and full details are given in Figure 35 to Figure 38.
 In the subsequent three years there has been an increase in abundance of smaller lobsters, this is most evident in the fixed site survey data.
-However in 2022/23 there was an alarming reduction in the abundance of small lobsters leading to the second-lowest PRI on record.
+However, in 2022/23 and 2023/24 there was an alarming reduction in the abundance of small lobsters leading to the lowest PRI on record in 2023/24.